 A money market account at your local bank can be a great way to protect your money while earning much higher interest rates based on how much you have to deposit.
 These accounts are often FDIC insured, protecting you from the potential problems arising if your bank were to fail.

-A money market fund, on the other hand, is a more complex mutual fund type investment that buys all kinds of cash equivalent assets.
-These are typically not FDIC insured.
-Always, always, always - did I mention always - ask your banker whether or not your money market account is FDIC insured.
-If it is, it should be a safe place to park your down payment savings.
-If it's not, don't even think about it.
+Always ask your banker whether or not your money market account is FDIC insured.
+If it is, then it should be a safe place to park your down payment savings.
+If it's not, then keep looking.

 U.S. Savings Bonds

-US savings bonds come in two primary types: The Series I savings bond and the Series EE savings bond.
-Both have unique benefits.
-If you are more than a year away from needing your down payment money, they provide tremendous benefits because investors are guaranteed to never lose money.
-That level of protection is vital when dealing with money that you need, such as down payment cash for real estate.
+If you are more than a year away from needing your down payment money, though, these bonds offer significant benefits, because investors are guaranteed never to lose principal.
+That level of protection is vital when dealing with money you need, such as down payment cash for a real estate purchase.